Personal tools

 FLYER

-This course will provide detailed information on the basic principles of enzymes, their engineering, and industrial application.
-Except for expert lectures, the course includes company visits and training using computational enzyme engineering tools.
+This course will provide detailed information on the basic principles of enzymes, their engineering, and industrial applications.
+In addition to expert lectures, the course includes company visits and training using computational enzyme engineering tools.

 The course is at the postgraduate level and will be valuable for PhD candidates working with enzymes in academia and industry or considering doing so in biocatalysis, food and feed science, bioprocess engineering, and similar areas.

-The graduate school VLAG, research institutes GBB, and ENTEG organize the course.
+The course is organized by the graduate school VLAG, research institutes GBB, and ENTEG.

 Flexible active‑site loops fine‑tune substrate specificity of hyperthermophilic metallo‑oxidases